benlamb95/premier-football/README.md

 * Marcus Rashford, Angel Gomes and Phil Foden image located via google images from football manager 22 game.
 * All coaches located from Istockphoto via a free download
 * Hero image with players playing football, prices and timetable image split into 5 sections, sign up page image and thank-you page image all from unsplash.com which again allows the use of free images.
+* Scale of image on index page inspiration came from Codeinstitute Love Running project

 ## Other-Sources
 * Responsive navigation bar came from a youtube channel called CodingNepal